SoftwareQuTech/SimulaQron/docs/HeaderFormat.rst

 CQC Command Header
 ^^^^^^^^^^^^^^^^^^

-If the message type is CQC_TP_COMMAND or CQC_TP_FACTORY, then the following additional command header must be supplied.
+If the message type is CQC_TP_COMMAND, CQC_TP_FACTORY or CQC_TP_GET_TIME, then the following additional command header must be supplied.
 It identifies the specific instruction to execute, as well as the qubit ID on which to perform this instructions.
-For two qubit gates, request to send or receive, and produce entanglement, the CQC Xtra Header is required supplying further information
+For rotations, two qubit gates, request to send or receive, and produce entanglement, the CQC Xtra Header is required supplying further information

 =========== ============================  ==========  ===============================================================
  Function     Type                         Length      Comment